Mastering Conflict Management: Effective Strategies for Resolution

 Step 5: Set Clear Expectations and Boundaries

-2. Establish Clear Guidelines: Create guidelines for acceptable behavior, communication, and conflict resolution in the future.
+2. Set Clear Guidelines: Create guidelines for correct behavior, communication, and resolving future conflicts so that mastering conflict management is easy.

 Tip: Clear expectations help prevent confusion and misunderstandings, creating a more harmonious work environment.